Pierre Vogel

-Pierre Vogel (born July 20, 1978), also known as Abu Hamza (أبو حمزة) is a German Islamic preacher and a former professional boxer.
+Pierre Vogel (born July 20, 1978), also known as Abu Hamza (أبو حمزة), is a German radical Islamist preacher and a former professional boxer.

 Early life and boxing career

 Vogel was born in Frechen.
 He turned professional at the age of 22, fighting briefly (for two years) as a cruiserweight for the Sauerland club and was undefeated in seven bouts.